scmlewis/eatwise_ai/PRESENTATION_OUTLINE.md

 - ✅ Mobile-responsive layouts
 - ✅ Improved error states and empty states
 - ✅ Interactive components with smooth interactions
+- ✅ Row-level security (RLS) with Supabase for data privacy

 **Visual:** Technology logos/icons arranged in a diagram